The Importance of a Bequest Through a Will or Trust

 Your will or trust can become an enduring testament to those people and causes that you have valued during your lifetime.
 It will be important to seek legal and financial advice when preparing your will.
 Prior to engaging an attorney or accountant you should make some preparations.
 List those people you are responsible for, such as children or other dependents, and list those people and organizations you would like to provide for in your will.
 Then make a list of all of your material assets and deduct your debts.
 After this is done, you can match the names with your assets to get an idea of how your estate will be divided.
 Take care of your family first.
 This is also a good time to consider your parish and other individuals and organizations.
 Think also about who would act as your estate administrator and ask if he or she is willing to serve.

 You are now ready to prepare your will.
 Bequests in the will can take several forms—

 - a contingent beneficiary if there are no surviving beneficiaries

-We hope that you will consider the your parish or the diocese in your will as a thanksgiving for what God and the Church have meant in your life.
-A gift to an Endowment Fund becomes a permanent part of the endowment and will support the parish in the years to come.
-At anticipated rates of return, a $10,000 gift to the Endowment could grant in excess of $16,000 in support of the parish or diocese over 25 years.
-In addition, the principal portion of the bequest could be worth over $16,000 at that time.
+We hope that you will consider your parish or the diocese in your will or trust as a thanksgiving for what God and the Church have meant in your life.
+A gift to an endowment fund becomes a permanent part of the endowment and will support the parish in the years to come.

-When you put your church in your will, you raise it to the level of “family”.
+When you put your church in your will or trust, you raise it to the level of “family.”

-I you have any questions about a will or other forms of Planned Giving please contact our Executive Director, Michael Hagon, at 414-232-7358 or by email at MHagonTFE@wi.rr.com.
+If you have any questions about a will, trust, or other forms of planned giving please contact our Executive Director, the Ven.
+Chuck Zellermayer, at (262) 370-7821, or by email at firstname.lastname@example.org or email@example.com.